-Congratulations to Team USA – World Champions of the 2024 International Geography Olympiad!
+Congratulations to Team USA – 4th out of 47 teams at the 2025 International Geography Olympiad!

 The United States Geography Championships was founded in order to provide American students with a way to qualify for the International Geography Olympiad (iGeo).
-The 2025 International Geography Olympiad will be held in Bangkok, Thailand on July 26-August 1.
+The 2026 International Geography Olympiad will be held in Istanbul, Turkey on August 10-17.

 The International Geography Olympiad is an international tournament for high school students from around the world, which is organized by the International Geography Union, a global professional organization of geographers.
-The first iGeo was held in The Hague, Netherlands in 1996 – other iGeos have since been held in Portugal, Korea, South Africa, Poland, Australia, Tunisia, Taiwan, Germany, China, Russia, Serbia, Canada, Hong Kong, Indonesia, and Ireland.
-Subsequent iGeos will be held in Istanbul, Turkey (2026), Latvia (2027), and Melbourne, Australia (2028).
+The first iGeo was held in The Hague, Netherlands in 1996 – other iGeos have since been held in Portugal, Korea, South Africa, Poland, Australia, Tunisia, Taiwan, Germany, China, Russia, Serbia, Canada, Hong Kong, Indonesia, Ireland, and Thailand.
+Subsequent iGeos will be held in Latvia (2027), and Melbourne, Australia (2028).

 For more information on the International Geography Olympiad in general, see the iGeo homepage as well as the iGeo Wikipedia page.